emboylen/Foxfish_chronology/4. Detrending/README.md

 # Detrending

-The following R scripts use the dendrochronology program in R ([dplR[(http://cran.r-project.org/web/packages/dplR/dplR.pdf "dplR pdf)) to detrend my otolith increment chronologies.
+The following R scripts use the dendrochronology program in R ([dplR](http://cran.r-project.org/web/packages/dplR/dplR.pdf "dplR pdf")) to detrend my otolith increment chronologies.

 The data I use for the scripts are the output of the **Initialize_Incs_Fox.R**, but any chronology can be used.